EdilsonJunior-2/pokedex-flutter/README.md

 # Pokedex App

 Hello there!
 Welcome to my first ever flutter app.
-Hope you like him :)
+Hope you like it :)

 ## What is it?